Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

 \subsubsection{Pair of pants: molecule II}

-\insfigscaled{molecule-I-Swall-base-paths}{0.5}{Molecule II with a marked point on each boundary (black dot), a basepoint close to each double wall (red dot) and a collection of short paths (blue lines).
+\insfigscaled{molecule-I-Swall-base-paths}{0.5}{Molecule II with a marked point on each boundary (black dot), three basepoints for every double wall (red dots) and a collection of simple paths (blue lines).
 The boundary components are labeled as $1$, $2$ and $3$ (in black) and the double walls as $a$, $b$ and $c$ (in red).
-The arrow on each boundary component indicates the + orientation}

-The description of the nonabelianization map for molecule II is similar to that for molecule I. We can for instance determine it using the data in Figure~\ref{fig:molecule-I-Swall-base-paths}.
-The off-diagonal components of the $\cS$-matrices are functions of the abelian holonomies $\cX_{1,2,3}$ along closed paths $\gamma_{1,2,3}$ homotopic to the respective boundary components.
-If we redefine these parameters through the equations $\cX_1 = \cX_a$, $\cX_2 = \cX_c$ and $\cX_3 = 1/(\cX_a \cX_b^2 \cX_c)$, the off-diagonal components are power series in the parameters $\cX_{a,b,c}$.
+The arrow on each boundary component indicates the sheet ordering in that orientation} The description of the nonabelianization map for molecule II is similar to that for molecule I. We can for instance determine it using the data in Figure~\ref{fig:molecule-I-Swall-base-paths}.
+The off-diagonal components of the $\cS$-matrices are functions of the $GL(1)$ holonomies $\cX_{1,2,3}$ along closed paths $\gamma_{1,2,3}$ homotopic to the respective boundary components.
+If we redefine these parameters through the equations $\cX_1 = \cX_a$, $\cX_2 = \cX_c$ and $\cX_3 = 1/(\cX_a \cX_b^2 \cX_c)$, the off-diagonal components are a series in the parameters $\cX_{a,b,c}$.
 Crossing the $21$-wall first and the $12$-wall last, we have

 where

 As the reader can verify, all monomials in the $\cS$-matrices can be interpreted as abelian holonomies along auxiliary paths in the limiting network (which is illustrated in Figure~\ref{fig:molecule-I-british-punct}).